qkzk/fm/development.md

 - [x] FIX: vertical resize to a smaller window : files expand to the last line and message are overwritten
 - [x] FIX: open a secondary window and messages are overwritten by files.
 Don't display messages...
 - [x] FIX: clippy term_manager::windmain has too many arguments.
 Create a struct holding params for winmain
+- [x] NeedConfirmation modes are responsible for their confirmation message

 ## TODO